jxcore/jxcore/doc/api/jxcore-feature-internal-recovery.markdown

     }
 });

-// this loop is used to throw an exception inside a subthread setTimeout(function () {
+// this loop is used to throw an exception inside a sub-instance setTimeout(function () {
-    throw "Let's restart the thread!";
+    throw "Let's restart the sub-instance!";
 }, 100 * counter * process.threadId);
 ```

-Please note, that when any listener is attached to `process.on("uncaughtException")` event, the thread recovery is not active, because it makes sense only for uncaught exceptions, which in this case are actually caught by `uncaughtException` event.
+Please note, that when any listener is attached to `process.on("uncaughtException")` event, the sub-instance recovery is not active, because it makes sense only for uncaught exceptions, which in this case are actually caught by `uncaughtException` event.

 # Internal Recovery vs Process Monitor